cloudmesh/cloudmesh-pi-cluster/cloudmesh/pi/cluster/hadoop/README_cluster.md

 ```

 Currently the online web is unavailable to monitor cluster activities
 .
-However, you can still check them, especially ensure that ALL nodes have
+However, you can still check the activities of each node.
+Especially ensure
- been started, by running the line
+ that ALL nodes are alive, by running the line below

 ```
 hdfs dfsadmin -report
 ```

 --- currently unavaialble

 Check the node online, type in `http://red:9870` on your web browser
 You should see a web page showing resources.
 `http://red:8088` shows nodes of the cluster.